jamalhabash/cookbook/_recipes/fluffiest-vegan-pancakes.md

     name: In a medium bowl, add the flour, sugar, baking powder, and salt, and stir to combine.
   - "@type": HowToStep
-    text: In a medium bowl or liquid measuring cup, add almond milk, apple cider vinegar, and vanilla, and stir to combine
-    name: In a medium bowl or liquid measuring cup, add almond milk, apple cider vinegar, and vanilla, and stir to combine
-  - "@type": HowToStep
     text: Pour the liquid mixture into the dry mixture and whisk until smooth.
     name: Pour the liquid mixture into the dry mixture and whisk until smooth.
   - "@type": HowToStep